–Save This Page as a PDF–

 Before leaving Egypt, the Israelites performed two other tasks.
 First, the people took their dough before the yeast was added, and carried it on their shoulders in kneading troughs wrapped in clothing (12:34).
 They left in great haste.
 It is to remember this event that the unleavened bread has become a part of the Passover ceremony ever since.
 Deuteronomy 16:3 says in regard to the instructions for the Passover: Do not eat it with bread made with yeast, but for seven days eat unleavened bread, the bread of affliction, because you left Egypt in haste – so that all the days of your life you may remember the time of your departure from Egypt.

 Secondly, the Israelites did as Moses instructed and asked the Egyptians for articles of silver and gold like jewelry, ornaments and the like, and for clothing (12:35).
 The silver and gold was used later for the golden calf (32:2-4) and the Tabernacle (35:22-24).
-ADONAI had made the Egyptians favorably disposed toward the people, and they gave them what they asked for, so they plundered the Egyptians (12:36).
-This is in fulfillment of God’s promise to Abraham (Genesis 15:14).
+ADONAI had made the Egyptians favorably disposed toward the people, and they gave them what they asked for.
+This was the fulfillment of God’s promise to Abram (Genesis 15:14).
+Therefore, the Egyptians were saved (Hebrew: natsal) from physical death (12:36).
+How so?
+It was by means of a Guilt Offering (see the commentary on Leviticus Am The Guilt Offering: Evidence of Repentance).
+Later, the Philistines would do the same thing (see the commentary on the Life of King Sha’ul Bj – The Ark Leaving Philistia).
 The Israelites marched out of Egypt through the front door, with dignity, not like dogs crawling out through the back fence, but like God’s people.
 This was another humiliation for Egypt.221

 It is important to realize that the Passover was a historical event, that it was set and fixed in time and space.
 It was not merely an idea or a belief that found its reality in future celebrations, but it really did happen.
 The same can be said for the significance of the Seder, or Passover meal, today.
 That celebration truly represents the historical occurrence of the death and resurrection of Christ.
 Paul underscores the gravity and weight of the historicity of those events when he said: But if it is preached that Christ has been raised from the dead, how can some of you say that there is no resurrection of the dead?
 If there is no resurrection of the dead, then not even Christ has been raised, our preaching is useless and so is your faith (First Corinthians 15:12-14).
 The very essence of biblical faith is the fact that the bible records actual historical events.222